BHTOM-Team/bhtom2/Documentation/DocumentationAPI.md

   "https://bh-tom2.astrolabs.pl/targets/target-groups/"
   ```

-## 10 Get Targets From Group (ADMIN ONLY)
+## 10 Get Targets From Group
 <!-- targets/targets-from-group/ -->

-This API allows **admin users** to retrieve a paginated list of targets associated with a specific target group.
+This API allows users to retrieve a paginated list of targets associated with a specific target group.
 You can specify the target group either by its `id` or `name`, but not both.
-Only superusers are authorized to access this endpoint.

 ### Request